 The literature review summarizes and analyses previous research on the topic that the author is reporting on.
 This is an important section for showing readers what is already known about the topic, and how the study expands on existing knowledge by introducing new ideas and information that hasn’t been discovered before.

-Methodologies are important for providing the ‘recipe’ on how the research took place.
+Methodologies are important for providing the ‘recipe’ of how the research took place.
 The methodology answers the question ‘How did you reach your conclusions?’
 This is what distinguishes research from hypothesis.
 Logic and reason are required in order to establish knowledge within academic research.
 The methodology should therefore “demonstrate the logic used to reach the conclusion” (Drew, Hardman & Hosp, 2008, p.
 18).

 The findings section outlines what the study found out.
-It is often separated into themes, outlining some of the key ideas that have emerged out of the research project.
+It is often separated into themes, outlining some of the key ideas that have emerged from the research project.
 This is where you finally find out what the authors actually discovered through their project.
 It is usually quite detailed, taking readers through the findings step-by-step.

 |Discussion / Conclusion|

-The conclusion will sum up the findings and explain how and why the findings are important, relevant or interesting.
-It may explain what the implications of the findings are for practitioners, policy makers or researchers.
+The conclusion will sum up the findings and explain how and why the findings are important, relevant, or interesting.
+It may explain what the implications of the findings are for practitioners, policymakers, or researchers.